 Corporations spend upwards of $72 billion each year on recruiting services, according to a Forbes article.
 So it’s no surprise that recruiting is one of the most competitive professions today.
 Ever wondered how to be a good recruiter?
 I believe it all comes down to being fantastic listeners.
 Great recruiters ask probing questions and are never deterred by a “no.” Now, that doesn’t mean they’re pesky – on the contrary, they really care about a candidate’s motivations and in which circumstances they would consider a job change.
 But they are equally gracious to active and passive candidates, because they’re more interested in long-term relationships than a quick transaction.

-The quality of a good recruiter can be measured in the quality of candidates that you’re bringing to the table.
+The quality and characteristics of a good recruiter can be measured in the quality of candidates that you’re bringing to the table.

 Lastly, a great recruiter keeps themselves up-to-date on their industry.
 Circling back to the idea of relationships, I get so much rich information from articles posted by my LinkedIn connections!
 As recruiter, your net worth is very much your network.

 What would you tell someone who asked you how to be a good recruiter?
 I’d love to hear your thoughts below.

 You must be logged in to post a comment.